PPechmann/Packet-Tracer-Practice-Labs/README.md

 You will find the challenge lab in the "labname-start" file and the solution in the "labname-solution" file.

+To check the solution, check the running-configuration of the network devices or the configurations of the PCs and compare them to your configuration.

+Have fun!

 # 📜 License

 This project is licensed under the MIT License - see the LICENSE file for details.